rakutentech/leofs_docs/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * File: ${LEOFS_SRC}/package/leofs/manager_0/etc/app.config

-* **Consistency Level** is decided by this configuration file.
+.. note::  **Consistency Level** is decided by this configuration file.
 Also, It should not modify in operation.

 +-------------+--------------------------------------------------------+
 | Property    | Explanation                                            |